nf-core/website/markdown/events/2021/bytesize-1-nf-core-into.md

 So this seminar series is a good way to keep on track of everything and make sure that when you hit the hackathon you hit the ground running.
 We've got a lot of other ideas in addition to these listed here and this might change so we're going to be announcing these as we did today's talk.
 Hopefully with a bit more warning through the nf-core website.

-We have the ‘Events’ page, it was just suggested a moment ago that we make this a bit prominent.
+We have the ‘[Events](https://nf-co.re/events)’ page, it was just suggested a moment ago that we make this a bit prominent.
 It is now listed as a main button in the top navigation which you can find easily that will list all the talks, when they are and what they are about.

 We have a dedicated Slack channel on the nf-core Slack and you can pop in there to ask questions about any of the talks.
-We will try and scoop them up and of course we will be announcing them via our twitter feed as well and we are really keen to hear what you'd like to know about.
+We will try and scoop them up and of course we will be announcing them via our Twitter feed as well and we are really keen to hear what you'd like to know about.

 So far the topics that we have come up with, the things that are commonly asked about within the nf-core Slack which are common topics of confusion or things which we think will help people.
 But of course we are going to want input from the community.

 So jump onto that Slack channel and fire away with any ideas of things you would like to see short talks on and I will put them into the list and see if we can cover them.
-If you would like to give any talks we are are looking for more speakers always, so if you are if you are interested in giving a talk on any topic then please wave your hand okay.
+If you would like to give any talks we are are looking for more speakers always, so if you are if you are interested in giving a talk on any topic then please wave your hand, okay?

 So that is the talk series.
-Also announced today is the nf-hackathon and this is our next big event as <b>nf</b> has grown over the past couple of years.
+Also announced today is the nf-hackathon and this is our next big event as <b>nf-core</b> has grown over the past couple of years.
 We started off with really very small very informal hackathons and then they have kind of become more formalized, bigger, and more inclusive as we have gone along.

 I am hoping that this next one will be a natural growth.